March Madness 2018 schedule and what to know

 Let the “insanity” begin.

-March Madness is just around the corner: college athletes from around the country will soon compete in the NCAA Division I men’s basketball tournament in hopes of being crowned national champions.
+March Madness is just around the corner: college athletes from around the country soon will compete in the NCAA Division I Men’s Basketball Tournament in hopes of being crowned national champions.

-Read on for a look at the schedule from the National Collegiate Athletic Association and what to expect over the next few weeks.
+Read on for a look at the schedule from the National Collegiate Athletic Association, and what to expect over the next few weeks.

 What are some important upcoming dates?